Hugo Award for Best Semiprozine

-History of winners and nominees
+History of winners and finalists

-During the 39 nomination years, 39 magazines have been nominated.
-Of these, only 9 magazines run by 31 editors have won.
-Locus won 22 times and was nominated every year until a rules change in 2012 made it ineligible for the category.
-Uncanny Magazine has won 6 times out of 7 nominations, including 5 times in a row in 2016–2020, while Science Fiction Chronicle, Clarkesworld Magazine, and Lightspeed are the only other magazines to win more than once, with 2 awards out of 18 nominations, 3 out of 4, and 2 out of 5, respectively.
-Ansible has won 1 out of 7 nominations, Interzone has won 1 out of 28, and Weird Tales and FIYAH Magazine of Black Speculative Fiction have each won 1 out of 4 nominations.
+During the 42 nomination years, 41 magazines run by hundreds of editors have been finalists.
+Of these, only 10 magazines run by 32 editors have won.
+Locus won 22 times and was a finalist every year until a rules change in 2012 made it ineligible for the category.
+Uncanny Magazine has won 8 times out of 10 final ballot nominations, including 5 times in a row in 2016–2020, while Science Fiction Chronicle, Clarkesworld Magazine, and Lightspeed are the only other magazines to win more than once, with 2 awards out of 18 nominations, 3 out of 4, and 2 out of 5, respectively.
+Interzone has won 1 out of 28 nominations, Ansible and FIYAH Magazine of Black Speculative Fiction have each won 1 out of 7 nominations, and Weird Tales won 1 out of 4.
 As editor of Locus Charles N. Brown won 21 of 27 nominations, though he shared 5 of those awards with Kirsten Gong-Wong, 3 with Liza Groen Trombi and 2 with Jennifer A. Hall; as Locus editor Liza Groen Trombi won 1 shared with Kirsten Gong-Wong.
 Uncanny's awards were primarily earned by a team of 5 people, Lynne M. Thomas, Michael Damian Thomas, Michi Trota, Erika Ensign, and Steven Schapansky.
 The sole editor for Chronicle's awards was Andrew I. Porter, while David Pringle earned Interzone's, and Ann VanderMeer and Stephen H. Segal were the editors for Weird Tales's victory.
 Lightspeed's wins were under John Joseph Adams, Rich Horton, and Stefan Rudnicki, with Wendy N. Wagner and Christie Yant added for the second win, while David Langford was the editor when Ansible was awarded.
 Clarkesworld Magazine's winning years were under Neil Clarke, Sean Wallace, and Kate Baker, with 2 of the three also under Cheryl Morgan and the other under Jason Heller.
 FIYAH's win was under Troy L. Wiggins, DaVaun Sanders, Eboni Dunbar, Brandon O'Brien, Brent Lambert, and L. D. Lewis.
+Strange Horizons's win was under "The Strange Horizons Editorial Collective".
 The New York Review of Science Fiction has received the most number of nominations without ever winning at 22, under the helm of David G. Hartwell, Kathryn Cramer, Kevin J. Maroney, and 8 other editors.